jdesgats/org.eclipse.koneki.ldt/libraries/luadbgpclient/docs/inspectors.md

 ```

 ## Inspecting children properties
-Now let's inspect more complex types with chile properties.
+Now let's inspect more complex types with child properties.
 This is done by
 either by calling `debugger.introspection.property` more than once if you
 want to fully handle children inspection or by calling
 `debugger.introspection.inspect` to dispatch an arbitrary value to